 3. Imagine that you are a British tribesman.
 Write a few sentences about how your life changed when Romans appeared in the south of the British Isles.
 Mention also the change in your relations with the Southern Celtic tribes.

 Attention!
-Remember to describe characters in your story and how they changed over time, as well to narrate about your life prior the Roman conquest, your life during the conquest and your life after it.
+Remember to describe characters in your story, use direct speech at least once and show how the characters changed over time, as well to narrate about your life prior the Roman conquest, your life during the conquest and your life after it.
+Write 250 words +- 10%